 Section IV – Suitability and Potential : 10 Marks

-Only the top ten horses are required to come forward.
-They will be judged for potential international quality to make a WORLD CLASS THREE DAY EVENT HORSE.
-The 5 year old horses will be required to gallop one at a time.
-The 4 year olds will only be required to show a forward moving canter indicating they could learn to gallop with further development and maturity.
-The horses must be brought into line in the order that you see their potential in this section.
-Remember this section has no bearing on the previous sections.
-Ten marks will be awarded to the horse placed first, 9 to the second, 8 to the third etc., down to1 to the tenth horse.
+Top ten horses only are required for this section, to be judged for potential international quality of a WORLD CLASS THREE DAY EVENT HORSE.
+5 year olds will be required to gallop one at a time.
+4 year olds will only be required to show a forward moving canter indicating they could learn to gallop with further development and maturity.
+The horses must be brought into line in the order that the judge sees their potential and only in exceptional circumstances should this line-up be changed.
+Remember this section has no bearing on the previous sections, hence the scores will not be available to the judge of this section.
+Ten marks will be awarded to the horse placed first, 9 to the second, 8 to the third etc., down to 1 mark to the tenth horse.
 These marks will then be added to those from the previous 3 sections to find the winner.

-Note: In the event of equality of marks at the end, i.e. after all four sections, the jumping mark will take precedence.
+Note: In the event of equality of marks after all four sections, the jumping mark will take precedence.
 Should this still produce an equality of marks, the highest mark attained in the final section will be the deciding factor.